 Another book that takes an entertaining look at human behavior, Alchemy: The Surprising Power of Ideas That Don't Make Sense highlights a major myth in our society: that humans are rational.

 An expert on advertising and consumer behavior, Sutherland believes that bypassing reasoning can be beneficial in influencing people's choices, and can even be the source of excellent ideas.
 He suggests that ideas that don't make sense often lead to reactions or feelings beyond anyone's expectations, and even founded his own advertising company Ogilvy to look for counter-intuitive solutions to problems.
 He says “The big problems we face every day, whether as an individual or in society, could very well be solved by thinking less logically.”

 This book offers a refreshing perspective on human behavior and encourages you to be creative and think outside the box, which is vital for any business to thrive.

 Hooked: How to Build Habit-Forming Products - Nir Eyal

-If you’ve ever wondered w want to explore the answers to these questions, Hooked: How to Build Habit-forming Products is an essential read for you.
+If you’ve ever wondered what makes certain products so addictive, Hooked: How to Build Habit-forming Products is an essential read for you.

 From the iPhone to Twitter, Eyal uses years of research, consulting, and practical experience to explore the secrets of what makes customers and users keep coming back for more.
 Mainly, the Hook Model and “hook cycles”.